benicovdw/benicovdw/README.md

 - 📫 How to reach me ... benicovdw@gmail.com

 - https://bquip.co.za for Hobbyist Coffee Equipment Designs
-- https://bcieve.co.za for Goal Design Course (to be done)
+- https://lifediary.co.za Advanced Diary & Life Planning System
-- https://moneyflows.co.za for Basic Accounting Course (to be done)
+- https://moneyflows.benico.co.za for Basic Accounting Course (to be done)
-- https://blog.benico.co.za for funny observatoins around small business in a small town
+- https://blog.benico.co.za for funny observations around small business in a small town

 <!---
 benicovdw/benicovdw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.